A Quick Guide On Hair Loss & How To Beat It

 Using a special instrument, the hairs trimmed from the bases are examined.
 Light microscopy helps uncover the possible disorders of the hair shaft.

-A densitometer is a handheld magnification device that can check for miniaturisation of the hair shaft.
+A densitometer is a handheld magnification device that can check if hair shafts are shrinking.

 This test checks for hormonal shifts or imbalance that could contribute to hair loss.
 It checks for DHEA, Testosterone, Androstendione, Follicular Stimulating Hormone, Prolactin, and Leutinizing Hormone.